Jonathan2251/lbd/_sources/gpu.rst.txt

 .. note:: **Additive colors**

-  I know it's not match human's intuition.
-However the additive colors RGB in light become totally white light, and the additive colors RGB in paints become light grey paint is reasonalbe since light has no shade.
-This result comes from the sense of human's eyes.
-When no light no color can be sensed by eyes.
-  Computer engineers should know if you try to explore the very basic nature, then it is fields of physics or human's eyes structure in bilogy.
+   I know it doesn't match human intuition.
+However, additive RGB colors in
+   light combine to produce white light, while additive RGB in paints result in
+   light gray paint.
+This makes sense because light has no shade.
+This result
+   stems from the way human eyes perceive color.
+Without light, no color can be
+   sensed by the eyes.

+   Computer engineers should understand that exploring the underlying reasons
+   falls into the realms of physics or the biology of the human eye structure.

 Transformation
 ++++++++++++++

-Objects (Triangle/Quad) can be moved in 2D/3D with martix representation in wiki here [#wiki-transformation]_.
-The rotation matrix in wiki is derived from wiki here [#wiki-rotation]_.
+Objects (Triangle/Quad) can be moved in 2D/3D using matrix representation, as

-Every
-computer graphics book has provided topics of transformation of object and position in space.
-Chapter 4 of Blue book: OpenGL SuperBible 7th Edition give a short description (40 pages) and useful concept is a good material for knowing the concept.
-Given the following for Quaternion Product (Hamilton product) from Wiki [#wiki-quaternion]_ since the book miss this.
+explained in this wiki page [#wiki-transformation]_.

+The rotation matrix used is derived from another wiki page
+[#wiki-rotation]_.

+Every computer graphics book covers the topic of transformation of objects and
+their positions in space.
+Chapter 4 of the *Blue Book: OpenGL SuperBible, 7th
+Edition* provides a short but useful 40-page description of transformation
+concepts.
+It is a good material for understanding the basics.

+The following Quaternion Product (Hamilton product) is from the wiki
+[#wiki-quaternion]_ since it is not covered in the book.

 .. math::